Fadil-Odjouola/2025-HSCCDC/README2.md

 - 📝 Post and browse questions and answers
 - 🔍 Search functionality
+- 📝 comment on any question or answer
 - 👍 Upvote/downvote system
 - 🧠 Sort by most interesting, most recent, best, or hottest
 - 🪄 Smooth animations with Framer Motion
 - 📱 Fully responsive layout
 - 🎨 Utility-first design with Tailwind CSS
+- ✅ Rich text editor for questions/answers
+- 👤 User authentication (with a private API from a coding competiont I had)

 ---